-Our client, Matre Forestry Consulting, has contracted us to map a 332 acre property they have for sale somewhere in Georgia.
-The property is listed on Land Watch and also on www.matreforestry.com.
-The original contract did not contain any any other information.
+Our client, Matre Forestry Consulting, has contracted us to put together a mapping package for a property they have for sale somewhere in Georgia.
+The property is listed on the web at Cotton Boat Shoals.

 You will do the following:

-- Download the KML from QPublic and import it as a feature class in ArcMap
+- Download the KML from QPublic and import (KML to Layer) it as a feature class in ArcMap

-- Use the Feature to Polygon tool to convert this layer to a polygon
+Use the Feature to Polygon tool to convert the layer you just imported to a polygon shapefile

 - Download your data from the NRCS Geospatial Data Gateway, unzip, and load into your Arcmap project